godotengine/godot-docs/classes/class_kinematiccollision.rst

 Description
 -----------

-Contains collision data for KinematicBody collisions.
+Contains collision data for :ref:`KinematicBody<class_KinematicBody>` collisions.
 When a :ref:`KinematicBody<class_KinematicBody>` is moved using :ref:`KinematicBody.move_and_collide<class_KinematicBody_method_move_and_collide>`, it stops if it detects a collision with another body.
 If a collision is detected, a KinematicCollision object is returned.

 This object contains information about the collision, including the colliding object, the remaining motion, and the collision position.
 This information can be used to calculate a collision response.